 BFA Studio Art Entrance Application and Review Information

-- Applications will be due Friday, February 22nd, 2013.
-These will be placed on the cork boards outside of the Department of Art office (220 FAB) in early September.
+Applications will be due Friday, February27th, 2014.
+These will be placed on the cork boards outside of the Department of Art office (220 FAB).

-- The BFA Studio Entrance review will be held Friday, March 1st, 2013 from 12-3:30pm in the Fine Arts Building.
+The BFA Studio Entrance review will be held Friday, March 6th from 12:30pm-3:00pm in the Fine Arts Building.
 Students must set up their portfolios between 8:30 and 11:45am and take down their works between 3:30 and 5pm.
-Students must check in with the Department of Art office (FAB220) that morning for room assignments.
+Students must check in with the Department of Art office (220 FAB) that morning for room assignments.

 The Bachelor of Fine Arts (BFA) in Studio Art is a one hundred-twenty (120) credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
 BFA students will develop a personal vision, a high level of competence in technique, and harness the ability to make sound artistic decisions.
 The BFA in Studio Art is a proficiency-based program, characterized by continuous assessment.
 This program is only available to FSU art students.

 Accepted students will have the opportunity to request personal studio space in the BFA Warehouse, where they can exhibit their work in a public gallery space.
 Additionally, graduating BFA seniors exhibit their work at FSU's Museum of Fine Art in their last semester.